dan-fritchman/fritch.mn/www/SwMakesHw/0004-analog-simulation.md

 Jf(x_k) * dx = -1 * f(x_k)
 ```

+Where we have defined `dx === (x_k+1 - x_k)`as the change in guess between iterations.
 Funny enough, we find that each update requires solving a linear matrix system.
 (Conveniently we just sorted out how to do so.)
 Other than that, this looks very much like the scalar Newton case.
 We have to evaluate:

 * (a) the function to be zeroed, evaluated at our last guess, and
 * (b) its "derivative", also evaluated at our last guess

-And then make an update propoprtional to their ratio.
+And then make an update proportional to their ratio.
 The primary complication is that while computing `f(x_k) / f'(x_k)` just required a single division, computing the matrix-analog `f(x_k) * inverse(Jf(x_k))` would either require a costly matrix inversion, or a solution to a linear system of equations.

 In general, non-linear matrix methods follow a simple set of steps: